0xStressedd/0xStressedd/README.md

 ### Hi there, I'm 0xStresedd 👋

 - 🔭 I’m currently working on LGBTQWARE, a CSGO cheat.
-- 📫 How to reach me: On Discord.
-0xStressedd#3136
+- 📫 How to reach me: Check my website, on my profile.
 - 😄 Pronouns: He/His